4/5

 7. I can insist on my position, even if it creates tension

-8. In controversial situations, I am more likely to take the lead than to give way
+8. When a conflict arises, I am more likely to take the lead than to back down

 9. I feel comfortable being the center of attention